 Re-hydration isn’t just about lost water either.
 As you sweat, your body loses salts, electrolytes and important minerals like potassium and calcium.
 Replacing these is crucial for avoiding tiredness, cramp and stiffness the next day, so consider using re-hydration tablets alongside an increased intake of water.

 SiS GO Hydro Tablets can be dissolved in water and contain high levels of sodium to promote electrolyte recovery.
 There’s a good selection of flavours to choose from and the calorie count stays low to help with weight loss.

 Understand energy drinks

 It may be tempting to knock back a couple of luminous isotonic energy drinks or taurine-packed hypertonic canned drinks that contain excessive amounts of sugar to try and get an energy boost before or during your ride, but there is actually a science to what kind of energy drinks should be used when:

-Hypotonic drinks contain small amount of sugar and are designed to quench thirst rather than provide an energy boost.
-They are best used during less strenuous rides and provide some
+- Hypotonic drinks contain small amount of sugar and are designed to quench thirst rather than provide an energy boost.
+They are best used during less strenuous rides.

-Isotonic drinks contain around 4g – 8g of sugar and are designed to be absorbed by the body as quickly as water.
-They’re good for endurance rides, as they give a quicker release of energy and also have hydration qualities
+- Isotonic drinks contain around 4-8g of sugar and are designed to be absorbed by the body as quickly as water.
+They’re good for endurance rides, as they give a quicker release of energy and also have hydration qualities.

-Hypertonic drinks contain a higher concentration of salt and sugar and are more difficult for the body to absorb quickly.
-This gives a much slower release of energy, making Hypertonic drinks a good choice before tough rides or immediately after.
+- Hypertonic drinks contain a higher concentration of salt and sugar and are more difficult for the body to absorb quickly.
+This gives a much slower release of energy, making hypertonic drinks a good choice before tough rides or immediately after them.